Tugbagundogdu/pizza-rest/README.md

 2. Navigate to the project directory and install the required dependencies using `npm install` or `yarn install`.
 3. Use `npm start` or `yarn start` to run the development server and view the website in your browser.
 4. To build the application for production, use `npm run build` or `yarn build`.

-## Contributing

-We welcome contributions from the community to enhance the pizza ordering experience.
-If you find any issues or want to add new features, feel free to create a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).